-On acquisition of an investment, the Group decides whether it should be classified as "at fair value through statement of income" or "available for sale".
+On acquisition of an investment, the Group decides its classification.
 The Group follows the guidance of IAS 39 on classifying its investments.

 The Group classifies investments as "at fair value through statement of income" if they are acquired primarily for the purpose of short term profit making or if they are designated at fair value through statement of income at acquisition, when their fair values can be reliably estimated.
-All other investments are classified as "available for sale".
+All other investments are classified as "available for sale"